SilenZcience/cmdtrix/README.md

 ### Prerequisites

-It is neccessary that a font is installed, which supports the unicode characters used (greek, hebrew, cyrillic).
+It is neccessary that a font is installed, which supports the unicode characters used (greek, cyrillic).

 ### Installation